What to Bring

 To complete the FAFSA form and later have access to your records, students and parents have to sign it electronically.

 If you don’t have every one of the documents listed below, that’s okay.
 Come to a workshop with the documents that you have and that apply to you.
-You can always complete the missing information at a later time, using your PIN.

 Parents and students should bring their latest tax information and/or last pay stub from the previous year in order to complete the form.
 The FAFSA form allows families to estimate their financial information, which can be corrected after their taxes have been completed.